-Gaia offers students competent, caring faculty who are committed to open education, learning in freedom, independent thinking, and group problem solving.
+Gaia offers students competent, caring faculty who are committed to consent, open education, learning in freedom, independent thinking, and group problem solving.
 We encourage active learning through movement, experimentation, and real-world projects rather than trying to force learning through coercion, conformity, or consequences.
 We strive to respond to individual student needs while nurturing one’s natural desire to learn.
 Our faculty members are experienced teachers, mentors, and are able to guide students of all ages and backgrounds with respect and insight.

 Our core faculty are supported by community faculty members who include parents, college students, alumni, and other members of our community who are interested in participating with the learning life of our students.
 We also have partnerships with local artists and arts and educational organizations.
 Everyone at Gaia is a teacher, so we use the term "Staff" to designate people who are there to help, if needed.